Susan Riley | February 2015

 I’m so excited that this is the leap that people are making, because it’s so much easier to assess an arts integrated lesson using a standards based grading approach.
 One of the concerns of many educators who are dipping their toes into arts integration is in how to authentically assess an arts integrated lesson if they are not an expert in the other content area.
 This can be a concern for both classroom teachers (about the arts content) and arts educators (who may feel intimidated by the classroom content).
 How can you assess students in a topic area where you are unfamiliar?

-In today’s video, I’m going to share with you not only WHY using Standards Based Grading makes an arts integration lesson easier to assess, but also HOW to do so in a quick and efficient process.
+In this article, I’m going to share with you not only WHY using Standards Based Grading makes an arts integration lesson easier to assess, but also HOW to do so in a quick and efficient process.
 This will make your conversations with students richer and make collaboration with your colleagues more meaningful.

 What is Standards Based Grading?